The Protomen: Concepts and themes

+Former guitarist Ringo Segundo extends his guitar into the crowd to invite them to strum the strings.

 Previous experience with the Protomen isn't required to participate because the band choreographs and prompts audience participation.
 One gaming publication reported: "not only were existing fans singing along, but also everyone in the crowd that had yet to experience The Protomen".
 One blogger recalled the band diffusing unscripted audience interaction: "[The audience is] also discouraged from participating in non-sanctioned ways.
 If they clap at the wrong time, the Protomen make motions for the audience to stop.
 The band is directing the interaction of the audience with the show."
 Some audiences mosh and crowd surf audience members or band members, who continue to perform while surfing.

 The relationship between the crowd and heroes in the Protomen's music and performances has explicit parallels to Nineteen Eighty-Four by George Orwell.
 Video game reporter Benjamin Lamoreux explained, "Both stories have a very pronounced theme that the common man (the "proles" of 1984 and the humans of The Protomen) need to stand up and fight.
-It’s not a enough for a Hero (be it a member of the Ingsoc society or mechanical savior) to take a stand."
+It's not enough for a Hero (be it a member of the Ingsoc society or mechanical savior) to take a stand."
 Eric A. Sharp with the Ludwig von Mises Institute of Canada says the dictator Wily turning the public against the protagonist Light mirrors the role of Emmanuel Goldstein in Nineteen Eighty-Four.
+The Act I crowd refrain "we are the dead" is a phrase from Nineteen Eighty-Four prophesying the characters' doom that is reinforced by the ubiquitous propaganda telescreens.

+You were the dead, theirs was the future.
+But you could share in that future if you kept alive the mind as they kept alive the body, and passed on the secret doctrine that two plus two make four.

+'We are the dead,' he said.

+'We are the dead,' echoed Julia dutifully.

+'You are the dead,' said an iron voice behind them.